How to Use Inside Out in Your Classroom

 - Connect the value of possessing the language to express emotions as it relates to all areas of life (think: job success, relationship success, academic success)

-How I use Inside Out
+How I Use Inside Out to Teach Health

 So what exactly does this look like in the classroom???
 Well, I just wrapped up my second round of teaching Inside Out, so let's take a look at what I did.
 I began by choosing one specific focus for each grade level.
 There is so much going on in the movie and it is way too easy to overwhelm yourself and your students.
 Fight the temptation and just choose one topic.